What are the advantages of using a Lumix laser for pain?

 LUMIX Therapy uses lasers with superpulsed technology to send photons of light deep into the body’s tissues.
 There, the photons are absorbed by the cells and converted into energy that repair and rebuild tissue.
 Once inflammation is reduced and the damaged tissue is repaired, the pain symptoms caused by these conditions is relieved.

 Does Lumix laser treatment hurt?

-No. Most LUMIX Therapy patients report a feeling of soothing warmth over the treatment area.
+No. Most Lumix patients report a feeling of soothing warmth over the treatment area.
 Many experience reduced swelling, pain relief and improved range of motion in or after the first treatment session.